alpkarakush/BigQueryToSQL/README.md

 # BigQuery-to-SQL

 All query information is saved in bigquery_config.json files and can be configured there.
-Please procced through all steps for script to work properly:
+Please procced through all steps for script to work properly:<br/>

 0) Set up virtual environment
 1) pip install -r requirements.txt
 2) install MySql server and write host, user, passwords in sql_config.json.